ELC’s 2019 Back-to-School Guide for Pennsylvania Public School Students

 - Your Right to be Free from Sexual Orientation Discrimination

 Courts have consistently affirmed the rights of transgender people under Title IX’s broad prohibition against discrimination based on sex and sex stereotyping.
 In Doe v.
-Boyertown Area School Dist., a federal court in Pennsylvania held that cisgender students cannot successfully use the Constitution or Title IX to prevent transgender students from accessing facilities that align with the transgender students’ gender identities.
-ELC stands with the growing number of school districts in Pennsylvania that have enacted clear policies against discrimination based on gender identity and committed to providing an affirming school environment for transgender and GNC students.
+Boyertown Area School District, a federal appellate court in Pennsylvania held that cisgender students cannot successfully use the Constitution or Title IX to prevent transgender students from accessing facilities that align with the transgender students’ gender identities.
+ELC stands with the growing number of school districts in Pennsylvania that have enacted clear policies against discrimination based on gender identity.
+We urge all school districts to support their students with an affirming school environment for transgender and GNC students.

-In January 2018, ELC filed an amicus brief arguing that students who are LGBTQ or do not conform to societal gender norms who are bullied should have protection under the Pennsylvania Human Relations Act (PHRA), Pennsylvania’s antidiscrimination law, when their school fails to intervene to stop ongoing harassment.
-Read the news release here and the brief here.
+By filing an amicus brief, ELC is supporting a lawsuit currently before the Pennsylvania Supreme Court arguing that students who are LGBTQ or do not conform to societal gender norms who are bullied should have protection under the Pennsylvania Human Relations Act, Pennsylvania’s antidiscrimination law, when their school fails to intervene to stop ongoing harassment.